kenneth-lee-ch/calibtools/vignettes/introduction.md

 dat$y <- as.factor(dat$y)
 ```

-Split training and test set
+Split the data into training and test sets
 ---------------------------

 Here, we will utilize the built-in functions in `regtools` package to